 Peripheral artery disease (PAD) is a condition of the blood vessels that supply the legs and feet.
 It leads to narrowing and hardening of the arteries.
 This causes decreased blood flow, which can injure nerves and other tissues.

 Peripheral artery disease is caused by arteriosclerosis, or "hardening of the arteries."
-This problem occurs when fatty material (plaque) builds up on the walls of your arteries.
-This causes the arteries to become narrower.
+This problem occurs when fatty material (plaque) builds up on the walls of your arteries and makes them narrower.
 The walls of the arteries also become stiffer and cannot widen (dilate) to allow greater blood flow when needed.

-As a result, when the muscles of your legs are working harder (such as during exercise or walking) they cannot get enough blood and oxygen.
-Eventually, there may not be enough blood and oxygen, even when the muscles are resting.
+As a result, the muscles of your legs cannot get enough blood and oxygen when they are working harder (such as during exercise or walking).
+If PAD becomes severe, there may not be enough blood and oxygen, even when the muscles are resting.

-Peripheral artery disease is a common disorder that usually affects men over age 50.
+Peripheral artery disease is a common disorder.
+It most often affects men over age 50, but women can have it as well.
 People are at higher risk if they have a history of:

-The classic symptoms are pain, achiness, fatigue, burning, or discomfort in the muscles of your feet, calves, or thighs.
-These symptoms usually appear during walking or exercise and go away after several minutes of rest.
+The main symptoms of PAD are pain, achiness, fatigue, burning, or discomfort in the muscles of your feet, calves, or thighs.
+These symptoms usually appear during walking or exercise, and go away after several minutes of rest.

 When peripheral artery disease becomes severe, you may have:

-During an examination, the health care provider may find:
+During an exam, the health care provider may find:

 When PAD is more severe, findings may include: